davidgardenier/davidgardenier.github.io/README.txt

-This is the repository for my personal website.
+This is the repository for my personal website (www.davidgardenier.com).

 Credits:
 	Website elements: